Knowledge Hub

 In terms of outcome, the regulator will:

-If your application is approved, you will receive an approval notice.
-If the regulator plans to either object, or approve the acquisition with conditions, they will notify you by issuing a Warning Notice.
+If your application is approved, you will receive a notification of approval.
+If the regulator plans to object to or approve the acquisition with conditions, they will notify you by issuing a Warning Notice.

 This notice will also provide details on how you can appeal the decision.